Not the right problemVia ZH, calling it Orwellian as usual....

 Did inventors get similar treatment?
 The patent situation is unfamiliar.
 Fortunately I found a 1973 US trade document aimed at increasing trade with Russia:

 By facilitating imports of Soviet machinery and industrial products, the United States might reap an unexpected benefit from expanded trade ties with the Soviet Union, namely, the acquisition of new Soviet technology in a few industrial sectors.
 In certain high-priority industries, the Soviet Union has devoted considerable resources to research and development.
 Some Soviet industries have made important technological innovations which could prove very valuable to US firms.
-The steel and aluminum industries and certain mining industries are examples of US sectors which could benefit from such an exchange of technology.
+The steel and aluminum industries and certain mining industries are

 As with the 1968 Commerce dept document I cited earlier, our government knew about Russian superiority even while it was telling us the opposite.
 Our government knew that Russia had kept its own industries and developed its own skills while we were offshoring electronics, killing metals and mining with EPA rules, and dumbing down students.